gravitl/netmaker-docs/ee/ee-metrics.rst

 ===============

 Netmaker EE offers metrics.
 With Metrics, admin users can view connectivity, latency and data transferred between two peers or nodes on a Netmaker network.
+Client metrics are also available.
 All of this data may be visualised in the Netmaker UI.
 In addition, Netmaker has included a custom exporter for Prometheus/Grafana integration to view the data as well.